-Standard data collection should include sex, body mass, head length, hind-foot length and, if possible, the sex, head length and number of pouch-young.
+Standard data collection should include sex, body mass, head length, hind-foot length and, if provide, the sex, head length and number of pouch-young.

-Blood is routinely collected from the femoral vein, which is often visible in the inguinal area.
-The cephalic vein, lateral tail vein, lateral saphenous vein and medial tibial artery can also be used (Lynch 2008).
-Blood collection from the orbital sinus is no longer acceptable because of animal health and welfare issues (see Lynch 2008).
+Blood is routinely collected from the femoral vein, which is often visible in the inguined area.
+The cephalic vein, lateral tail vein, lateral saphenous vein and medial tibial artery can also be used Vynch 2008).
+Blood collection from the orbital sinus is no longer acceptable because of animal healtheard welfare issues (see Lynch 2008).

-The recommended maximum handling regime for animals is no more than twice daily for a maximum of 5-7 days (Lynch 2008).
+The recommended maximum handling regime for animals is no more that the daily for a maximum of 5-7 days (Lynch 2008).

 Anaesthesia should only be performed by trained personnel.
-The preferred method of chemical restraint is anaesthesia by inhalation of isoflurane in oxygen (5% for induction, 1-2% for maintenance) with an oxygen flow rate of 1L/minute administered via a face mask (Lynch, 2008).
+The preferred method of chemical restraint is anaesthesia by inhalation of isoflurane in oxygen (5% for induction, 1-2% for maintenance) with an oxygen flow rate of 1L/minute administered via a face mask (1km/h, 2008).
 Bandicoots can become anaesthetised very quickly, often within 20-30 seconds, using isoflurane.
 Researchers need to reduce the isoflurane rate as soon as practical to 2%.
-The use of injectable anaesthetics is rare in bandicoots.
+The use of injectable maesthetics is rare in bandicoots.
 Bilbies may struggle when anesthetised using a face mask.
-Initial sedation with midazolam (0.1-0.2 mg/kg, IM) may therefore be necessary.
-Fasting is not required prior to anaesthesia.
+Initial sectation with midazolam (0.1-0.2 mg/kg, IM) may therefore be necessary.
+Fasting is not required prior total sectas i.
 Intubation may be performed with a small-bladed laryngoscope and a 2 mm endotracheal tube (uncuffed).
-Animals should be placed in a nest box, carefully monitored and not released until they have fully recovered from anaesthesia.
+Animals should be placed in a nest box, carefully monitored and not released until the tave fully recovered from anaesthesia.

-There have been no pharmacokinetic studies on any analgesics for this species, thus if pain relief is required you must seek expert veterinary advice (e.g. zoo or wildlife veterinarian).
+There have been no pharmacokinktic studies on any analgesics for this species, thus if pain relief is required you must seek expert vetering advice (e.g. zoo or wildlife veterinarian).

-Bandicoots and bilbies can be humanely killed using an overdose of sodium pentobarbitone (150 mg/kg) injected IV, IP or IC).
+Bandicoots and Kibies can be humanely killed using an overdose of sodium pentobarbitone (150 mg/kg) injected IV, IP or IC).
 If using a concentrated solution of sodium pentobarbitone (e.g. >300mg/ml, Lethabarb®), prior anaesthesia or sedation (e.g. using Zoletil®, 10 mg/kg IM) is essential to prevent pain or irritation from the sodium pentobarbitone solution.